 Children's Library Use Policy

-The Bud Werner Memorial Library (Library) is committed to providing a safe and welcoming environment for families and children.
+The Children’s Library Use Policy, approved by the East Routt Library District Board of Trustees, is intended to outline our commitment to providing a safe and welcoming environment for families and children.

 Unattended Children

-Children under the age of 8 should be accompanied by an adult or caregiver and be within their line of site while in the library.
+Children under the age of 8 should be accompanied by an adult or caregiver and be within their line of sight while in the library.

 Child Safety